Project 1882

 Cramped cages

-Of all the hens in Sweden, approximately 2.7% (roughly equivalent to 230,000 hens) lived in cages in 2022.
-In the EU the number is 43,2 % or 164 million hens.(1) Up to 16 hens can be housed in such a cage, and the minimum required floor space per hen is 600 square centimeters.(2) This is smaller than an A4 sheet of paper.
+Most EU countries still allow keeping of hens in cramped cages.
+In the EU, 39 % or 152 million hens, were kept in cages 2023.(1) Up to 16 hens can be housed in such a cage, and the minimum required floor space per hen is 600 square centimeters.(2) This is smaller than an A4 sheet of paper.

 The limited space prevents the hens from flying and it is too cramped for them to stretch their legs and wings or even to fluff up their feathers.
 Hens require significantly more space than what the cages allow in order to perform many important behaviors, such as preening.(3, 4)